-From Cape Town, drive to the Cederberg Mountain region of South Africa, and enjoy a wine tasting.
+From Cape Town, drive to the Cape Winelands for some wine tasting and on into the scenic Cederberg Mountain region of South Africa.
 Travel through Namaqualand to the Gariep (Orange) River and experience the river by canoe.
 Travel to Ai-Ais Hot Springs and the impressive Fish River Canyon of Namibia.

 Venture into the ancient Namib Desert to explore the towering, ochre dunes of Sossusvlei and the stark pan of Deadvlei, before going into the Sesriem Canyon.
 Join an expert guide for a walk through the barren desert landscape and stop in coastal Walvis Bay to see the birdlife en route to Swakopmund.

 Discover charming Swakopmund and do optional adventure activities, then travel inland to Khorixas, via Spitzkoppe.
 Meet the Himba people and head into Etosha National Park for outstanding game viewing.
 Go to a craft market and take a short sightseeing tour through Windhoek.

 This accommodated South Africa to Namibia Budget Safari departs from the beautiful city of Cape Town, stopping to at Table View to enjoy the panoramic views of the city and Table Mountain from afar.

 Continuing inland we head to a wine farm on the famous Cape Wine Route, where we sample some fine South African wines.
 Then we proceed to the Spice Route, a popular wine estate near the town of Paarl.
 We have lunch at the restaurant and take a look around the artisanal hub featuring coffee, chocolate and beer makers.